-25 June 2009: Launch of new cycle of UNESCO Keizo Obuchi Fellowship for Young Researchers
+Launch of 2012 cycle of UNESCO Keizo Obuchi Fellowship for Young Researchers

 Each year, this fellowship gives financial help for 4 years to 20 researchers under 40 years-old from developing countries since 2001.
 These young researchers work in the fields of environment, information and communication technologies, intercultural dialogue, and peaceful conflicts resolution.